|Team||New York Mets|

 As if that weren’t enough though, patches from this style of uniform have been showing up in David Wright, Jose Reyes, Johan Santana, and Jason Bay game-used memorabilia cards from National Spotscard Authenticators.
 In all likelihood, the “game-used memorabilia” pieces were probably used in a game during the 1990s by players other than the ones depicted.
 I would not assume any kind of authenticity of these cards.

 The ’90s made a return to the field in fitting form on April 16, 2013 when the Mets played the Rockies in Colorado.
 Both teams wore throwback 1993 jerseys to commemorate the first-ever Rockies game.
 Which took place in New York.
 And so we got a 1993 pinstripe Mets jersey that was only worn on the road.
-Panini got a hold of the jerseys worn by Ike Davis, Dillon Gee, and Jon Niese to give us a keepsake from this totally ’90s event.
+Panini got a hold of the jerseys worn by Ike Davis, Dillon Gee, Jon Niese, and Matt Harvey to give us a keepsake from this totally ’90s event.

 |Dwight Gooden||Eddie Murray||Mike Piazza||Ike Davis|